tawesoft/golib/MIGRATIONS.md

 | Unstable  | Large breaking changes to this package are likely, even between minor versions, and may not have migration instructions. |

 Security fixes may not always be backwards compatible, even between minor versions.
-Applicable security fixes will always be backported to frozen packages, to the previous two major versions of normal packages, and the previous one major version of candidate packages.

 Downstream module authors should avoid using a candidate package in a stable release of their module, particularly in their public API.
 Candidate packages are appropriate for "release candidate" pre-release versions of modules, development versions of modules, and `main()` programs.
-Alternatively, please vendor the package.
+Alternatively, please vendor the package as a temporary measure.

 ## Updating `github.com/tawesoft/golib`